AirtestProject/Poco/README.md

 ### Basic Selector

-The invocation `poco(...)` instance is to traverse through the render tree structure and select all the UI elements matching given query condition.
+The invocation `poco(...)` instance is to traverse through the render tree structure and select all the UI elements matching given query expression.
 The first argument is node name and other key word arguments are correspond to other properties of node.
 For more information, please refer to API Reference.

 ```python
 # select by node name